shengyuhao/DIVOTrack/README.md

 # DIVOTrack: A Novel Dataset and Baseline Method for Cross-View Multi-Object Tracking in DIVerse Open Scenes

-This repository contains the details of dataset and the Pytorch implementation of Baseline Method CrossMOT of the Paper:
+This repository contains the details of the dataset and the Pytorch implementation of the Baseline Method CrossMOT of the Paper:
 [DIVOTrack: A Novel Dataset and Baseline Method for Cross-View Multi-Object Tracking in DIVerse Open Scenes](https://arxiv.org/abs/2302.07676)